-The various approaches to rating aggregation can be found in academic and practical literature.
-"Ad hoc" (rule of thumb) methods6 are usually intuitive and easy to implement, but they typically lack for conceptual soundness.
+Various approaches to rating aggregation can be found in the academic and practical literature.
+"Ad hoc" methods6 are usually intuitive and easy to implement, but they typically lack for conceptual soundness.
 More comprehensive approaches can be roughly divided into two classes: model (generally parametric) and model-independent (generally normative and non-parametric) approaches.
-Model approaches are still understandable and tractable, but typically more complex than "ad hoc" and heavily dependent on assumptions about information they aggregate (e.g. ratings are assigned by rating agencies independently of each other and etc.).
-Elements of model-based aggregation of ratings can be found in Karminsky, Peresetsky (2008), Aivasyan et al. (2011), Hornik et al. (2010), Karminsky et al. (2013), Grun et al. (2013) to name a few.
-Implementation of model-independent approach is primarily based on interpretation of data and desirable properties of aggregate rating.
+Model approaches are understandable and tractable, but are typically more complex than "ad hoc" methods and depend heavily on assumptions about the information they aggregate (e.g. ratings are assigned by rating agencies independently of each other).
+Elements of the model-based aggregation of ratings can be found in Karminsky, Peresetsky (2008), Aivasyan et al. (2011), Hornik et al. (2010), Karminsky et al. (2013), Grun et al. (2013) to name a few.
+The implementation of model-independent approaches is primarily based on the interpretation of data and the desirable properties of the aggregate rating.
 Examples of such approaches are Eisl et al. (2013), Buzdalin et al. (2017).
-In particular, the paper Buzdalin et al. (2017) adopts the concept of consensus from social choice theory as basic principle of rating aggregation.
+In particular, Buzdalin et al. (2017) adopts the concept of consensus from social choice theory as a basic principle of rating aggregation.

-In this paper, we apply proposed methodology to studying the aggregate rating constructed in paper Buzdalin et al. (2017) as a consensus of individual credit ratings assigned to Russian banks by three international rating agencies (Fitch, Moody's and Standard&Poors) and four Russian national rating agencies (AKM, NRA, RA Expert and RUS Rating) from the third quarter of 2010 to the first quarter of 2016.
-As from now on, we use one particular method of aggregation, therefore, here and after, we will use terms aggregate rating and consensus rating as interchangeable.
-The original paper by Buzdalin et al. (2017) show that consensus rating demonstrates good discriminatory power and robustness, the method of its construction is computationally hard, so it is important to make sure that aggregate ratings provides information that is worth its complexity.
+In this paper, we apply the proposed methodology to studying the aggregate rating constructed in Buzdalin et al. (2017) as a consensus of individual credit ratings assigned to Russian banks by three international rating agencies (Fitch, Moody's and Standard&Poors) and four Russian national rating agencies (AKM, NRA, RA Expert and RUS Rating) from the third quarter of 2010 to the first quarter of 2016.
+We use one particular method of aggregation, therefore, we use the terms aggregate rating and consensus rating interchangeably.
+The original paper by Buzdalin et al. (2017) shows that consensus rating demonstrates good discriminatory power and robustness, the method of its construction is computationally hard, so it is important to make sure that the aggregate rating provides information that is worth its complexity.

-This paper has the following structure.
-Section 2 describes the methodology of the research.
+The paper has the following structure.
+Section 2 describes our methodology.
+Section 3 briefly describes the data and Section 4 presents and discusses the results.
+Section 5 concludes.